avall/AWS-SAA-C03/assets/md/005-ElasticLoadBalancer.md

   - routing to multiple applications on the same machine, making it well- suited for containerized applications where multiple services run on a single host.
-  - Flexible routing based on various factors, including path in the URL, hostname in the URL, query string parameters, and headers.
+  - Flexible routing based on various factors, including:
+    - path in the URL.
+    - hostname in the URL.
+    - query string parameters.
+    - headers ( **_host-header_**, **_HTTP-header_** ).

     This enables you to route traffic to different target groups based on specific conditions.
   - Redirects, which can be useful for scenarios like redirecting HTTP traffic to HTTPS for improved security.
   - Has a port mapping feature to redirect to a dynamic port in ECS.
 Integrates